 The university will conduct follow-up procedures for all students, faculty and staff to ensure that they are medically cleared before returning to campus following a positive test.
 The university will provide meals and other essential services – including cleaning – to meet needs of students who are quarantined or isolated on- or off-campus.
 The amount of time students must remain in quarantine or isolation will be determined by current CDC guidelines.

-All students, faculty and staff will be required, by November 20, to show proof that they have received an influenza vaccine.
-Details about the vaccination requirement and the process for obtaining the vaccine will be shared with the university community before the start of the fall semester.
+All students, faculty and staff who are physically present on campus will be required to receive an influenza vaccine.
+Details about the vaccination requirement and the process for obtaining the vaccine will be shared directly with the university community.
 Flu vaccines will be provided free of charge.

 While it is our greatest hope that all students, faculty and staff will remain safe and healthy, given the high transmission rate of COVID-19 locally and nationally, we will have cases reported within our community.
 When a member of the university community tests positive, is presumed positive or has been exposed to someone with COVID-19 (see CDC guidelines on exposure), that individual must report this information to Habif Health and Wellness Center (students) or Occupational Health (employees).